sdjebali/PaintorPipe/README.md

 A small dataset `CAD_META_extract` is provided to test this pipeline ([Example on a small dataset](#example-on-a-small-dataset) section).
 To try it out, use one of the following commands after pulling the pre-built container (singularity image).

 ## Pull the pre-built container
-You can pull the image we built for `PaintorPipe` from our repository on [Sylabs cloud](#https://cloud.sylabs.io/) using the command below :
+You can pull the container we built for `PaintorPipe` from our repository on [Sylabs cloud](#https://cloud.sylabs.io/) using the command below:
 ```bash
 singularity pull --arch amd64 library://zgerber/paintorpipe/mainimage:0.1
 ```